inet-framework/inet-showcases/visualizer/networkpathactivity/doc/index.rst

 configuration from the ini file.

-The network contains four routers (``router0..router3``) which are connected so as to create redundant network paths.
+The network contains four routers (``router0..router3``) which are connected to create redundant network paths.
 The network also contains six hosts.
-There are a wired and a wireless source-destination pair.
+There is a wired and a wireless source-destination pair.
 The remaining two hosts are inactive in this simulation.
 The wired hosts are connected to the routers via switches (``etherSwitch0`` and ``etherSwitch1``), the wireless hosts are connected to the routers via